Shimbhu77/Learning-React/README.md

 # Devops vs MLops
 # Docker and Kubernetes
 # ML and its sub types
-# DL and Computer Vision and NLP and GenAI and QML and QAI
+# DL and Computer Vision and NLP and GenAI and QML and QAI and QCV